sqorn/sqorn/docs/docs/tutorial.md

 Call `.transaction` with an asynchronous callback to begin a transaction.
 The first callback argument is a transaction object `trx`.
 Pass `trx` to `.all` or `.one` to execute a query as part of a transaction.

-`.transaction` returns the (Promise) value returned by its callback.
+`.transaction` returns a Promise for the value returned by its callback.
 If a query fails or an error is thrown, all queries will be rolled back and `.transaction` will throw an error.

 ```js